tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-2.md

     - https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number
     - https://medium.com/dailyjs/javascripts-number-type-8d59199db1b6
 3. JavaScript has 2 zeros `+0` and `-0` -  you can read about that here: https://abdulapopoola.com/2016/12/19/why-javascript-has-two-zeros-0-and-0/
-4. JavaScript has a large number of **truthy** and **falsy** values that are translated to `true` or `false` in a boolean expression or context.
+4. JavaScript has a large number of **truthy** and **falsy** values that are *coerced* to `true` or `false` in a boolean expression or context.
 Check out these links, and see the code sample below:
     - https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean
     - https://developer.mozilla.org/en-US/docs/Glossary/Truthy
     - https://developer.mozilla.org/en-US/docs/Glossary/Falsy

 ```
-// All of these are false values, excepting the last one - it turns out that "false" == true
+// All of these are false values, excepting the last one - it turns out that "false" is true
 console.log(0 == false ?
 "0 is false" : "0 is true");
 console.log(-0 == false ? "-0 is false" : "-0 is true");
 console.log(false == false ? "false is false" : "false is true");